 WHAT IF I WANT A COLOR OF LEATHER THAT IS NOT SHOWN ON THE WEBSITE?

 Each of our leathers is available in a range of colors, however, we are not able to show all possibilities on our site at any given time.
 If there is a particular color or style of leather you are looking for, please give us a call and we will see if we can help you select a leather that is perfect for your project.
 Our showrooms will always offer a chance to see a much broader selection of leathers and colors than we are able to show on-line.

-All of our leathers are very high-quality hides suitable for our furniture.
-That being said, all leathers are not created the same.
-The price of leathers reflects both the nature of the hide, or “crust”, used by the tannery as well as the materials, techniques and time used in creating the effects desired.
+All our leathers are high-quality hides suitable for our furniture, but all leathers are not created the same.
+The price of leather reflects both the nature of the hide, or “crust," used by the tannery, as well as the materials, techniques, and time used in creating the effects desired.
 The more work required to make the leather, the higher the cost of the end result.

-That being said, there is a lot of misinformation out there and a lot of it revolves around Grading of leathers.
+Most misinformation regarding leather revolves around the grading of leather.
 Much of this is simply nonsense designed to justify higher prices.
-There is not industry standard for grading leather.
+There is no industry standard for grading leather.
 Our prices do change depending on the leather you select, but only to the extent that selection changes the cost to make your furniture.

 Aniline: The process of coloring leather throughout with non-toxic aniline dyes.
 The leather is soaked in the transparent dye, which allows all of the nature’s signatures to remain visible.

 Antiqued: Common descriptive terms for leather that shows signs of natural aging and wear that have been artificially created.

 Buffed: Leather has had the surface slightly abraded.
 This may be done to minimize surface blemishes, even more to smooth out the grain, or to make a soft-touch napped finish.